edgardesnos/OptML-Mini-Project/README.txt

 # Project Description

 This project focuses on a comparative analysis of adversarial attack methods, including both first-order and zeroth-order approaches.
 A fine-tuned ResNet-18 model is used on the CIFAR-10 dataset to evaluate the effectiveness of different attack techniques.
+For image generation, a finetuned ResNet50 model is used which can be found in models folder.

 ## Code Files